sleuth-io/skills/docs/metadata-spec.md

 ## Reserved Fields

-The following field names are reserved and must not be used for custom metadata in the `[artifact]`, type-specific sections, or `dependencies` array:
+The following field names are reserved and must not be used for custom metadata in the `[asset]`, type-specific sections, or `dependencies` array:

 - Any field defined in this specification
 - Fields starting with underscore (`_`)